Confidence Intervals for Descriptive Statistics

 • \(SE_{\bar{y}}\) is the standard error of \(\bar{y}\)

-We can calculate the confidence interval (CI) using the summarize() function as follows.
-Notice the line that starts with se — here, we take the standard deviation of severity_scale in our sample and divide it by the square root of n (i.e., apply the formula presented above for the estimation of the standard error for a mean).
+We can calculate the CI using the summarize() function as follows.
+Notice the line that starts with se — here, we take the standard deviation of severity_scale in our sample and divide it by the square root of n.
 We then multiply this value by the t-scores marking the bounds of our desired confidence level (i.e., a 95% CI) — these t-scores correspond to the values we just calculated using the qt() function.

 nsduh_2019 |>